-Constructive Trusts
+Constructive Trusts in New York

-What is a Constructive Trust?
+What is a constructive trust?

-Why is a Constructive Trust Needed?
+Why is a constructive trust needed?

 A constructive trust is needed when someone has obtained title to property when he or she should not have, resulting in that person becoming unjustly enriched.
 When a court imposes a constructive trust, it can only return property to the rightful owner who was deprived of their interest.
 It cannot create a new property right.

-How is a Constructive Trust Created?
+How is a constructive trust created?

 In order to have the court impose a constructive trust, the following elements must be proven.